Baloch Regiment: Regimental bands

 Regimental bands have been a part of Baloch battalions since their inception.
 However, the first recorded mention of a Baloch regimental band is from 1834, when a Singapore newspaper reported the regret of its citizens on the departure of 29th Madras Native infantry (1 Baloch), whose band had regularly entertained them during the battalion's stay at the station.
 Meanwhile, a British officer on a visit to Bahawalpur in 1835 recorded that Bahawalpur Infantry had corps of drums "to which they marched in very good time", made up of drummers and flautists.

 A photograph of 1st Belooch Regiment (10 Baloch) from 1868, shows it on parade in Abyssinia with a 16-strong drum and bugle corps made up of buglers, snare and bass drummers.
 In 1877, the battalion acquired a brass band, which it retained until 1929.
 By the turn of the century, 24th Baluchistan Infantry (6 Baloch) and 2nd Baluch Battalion (11 Baloch) were maintaining dhol & surnai bands, which were peculiar to Baluchis, and were later adopted by all Baluch battalions alongside the bugles, forming a local variant of the British tradition.
 Around this time, Scottish bagpipes were introduced in the Indian Army, mostly on the initiative of individual commanding officers.
-In 1892, The 26th Bombay Infantry (7 Baloch) became the first Baluch battalion which had formed a pipe band.
-By 1901, 24th Baluchistan Infantry and 3rd Baluch Battalion (12 Baloch) had also formed pipe bands.
+In 1889, 12 Baloch became the first Baluch battalion to acquire a pipe band.
+It was followed by 7 Baloch in 1892 and 6 Baloch in 1901.
 After the First World War, brass bands, which were expensive to maintain, were replaced by pipe bands in all Baluch battalions.
 However, the 8th Punjabis retained their brass band until the Second World War, after which it was converted to pipes and drums.